MoonPoet/xaprb-src/content/blog/2009/where-do-you-use-maatkit-in-real-life.md

 With that said, I often hear people saying some variant of "Maatkit saved my behind, thanks so much.
 I use it all the time."

 But that's my private email and phone calls.
 So now is your chance to say so in public.
-Put your love story in the comments, and let's see if Maatkit is notable or not.
-Oh, and feel free to bring back the Wikipedia page if you think Wikipedia is notable enough that it's important for Maatkit to be there ;-)